PartialGestalt/avm/README.md

 Well, partially because I need a way to handle register manipulation and message exchange in an extensible way for an embedded project.

-Mostly, though -- just to see what kinds of complexity arise from a simple start.
+Mostly, though -- just to see what kinds of complexity can arise from a simple start.